zfaustk/KHGraphDB/docs/home.md

 may vanish.
 That is the deal.

 This process may hold several shards.
-Hydrate fills a stub from home in one round.
+Hydrate fills a stub from home in one round, also over a socket.
 A copy of the log can be promoted.
-A sentinel watches the beat.
-Router across processes, far fill across a network: not this year.
+A sentinel watches the beat; a failed catch_up does not promote.
+Router across processes is a Pos on TCP.
+MATCH still binds a Khid on one graph.

 The arena still clones for rollback.
 Store commit is the durable write. khg `:commit`